If you’re looking for a job, you might think that you learned everything you need to know in the classroom. Not true.

 When I was in school, I did a lot of things outside of classes that helped my career.
 Looking back, I did a lot of things that were dumb at the time, but ended up helping my journalism and freelance careers.

-Here are the not-so-smart things I did in college that turned out to be good for my writing career:
+Here are the dumb things I did in college that turned out to be good for my career:

 What I learned: Find your passion, work hard enough and the money comes.
 By the time I was a sophomore, I was getting work-study money for the hours I spent at the paper.
 When I became editor my senior year my tuition was 100 percent paid for through a stipend the school paid to the paper’s editor in chief.

 Freshman year I decided to hit an all-day St. Patrick’s Day party for a few hours before heading to the newspaper office to file a story that was due.
 Bad idea.
 The party was a blast but by mid-afternoon when I got to the office and started writing about the campus ROTC program all I wanted to do take a nap.